aboueleyes/id-validator/README.md

 # id-validator
-Egyptian national ID validator and data-extractor API
+A simple API that validates Egyptian national ID and extracts some useful information such as the date of birth, the gender, and the governorate where the ID owner was born.

 ## Project Setup